domnikl/domnikl/README.md

 ## I am Dominik Liebler 🧑‍💻

-I live in Germany 🏫.
-I started as a fullstack developer in 2003 👴 I am currently working as a Data engineer at <a href="https://www.linkedin.com/company/yazio-gmbh/mycompany">YAZIO</a>👨‍💻.
+I live in Germany 🏫, started as a Full Stack Developer in 2003 👴 and I am currently working as a Data engineer at <a href="https://www.linkedin.com/company/yazio-gmbh/mycompany">YAZIO</a>👨‍💻.

 - 🔭 I’m currently mainly working on [schema-registry-gitops](https://github.com/domnikl/schema-registry-gitops)
 - 🌅 Data engineer by day, virtual pilot by night 🌃
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust 🦀
-- 📫 How to reach me: [Mastodon](https://fosstodon.org/@domnikl)/[Twitter](https://twitter.com/domnikl)
+- 📫 How to reach me: [Twitter](https://twitter.com/domnikl)
 - 👨‍💻 Pronouns: he/him

 ## 👯 Communities